tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 first.
 This could take several forms:<br>
 a command line flag, a manifest file, HTTP header, file extension, etc.

-The recommendation for Node is that we store this in a cache on disk.
+The recommendation for Node is to store this in a cache on disk.

 Both [@trevnorris](https://github.com/trevnorris) and [@indutny](https://github.com/indutny)
 believe caching is doable.
 Caching removes the sting of parsing and can actually